NelsonPython/CTF-misc/OtterCTF_vol3.md

 Key             Secret                      Hex
 DefaultPassword (MortyIsReallyAnOtter       28 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 4d 00 6f 00 72 00 74 00 79 00 49 00 73 00 52 00 65 00 61 00 6c 00 6c 00 79 00 41 00 6e 00 4f 00 74 00 74 00 65 00 72 00 00 00 00 00 00 00 00 00
 ```
 ### PASSWORD:  CTF{MortyIsReallyAnOtter}

 ## QUESTION 2: General Info
-What is the PC name and IP address?
+What is the name of the PC and the IP address?

-To find the computer name, search the hive for REGISTRY\MACHINE\SYSTEM
+To find the computer name, I searched the hive for REGISTRY\MACHINE\SYSTEM
 ```
 └─$ python3 vol.py -f /home/kali/13_memory/OtterCTF.vmem hivelist